Sylius/Sylius/docs/api/tax_rates.rst

 .. note::

-    Read more about :doc:`Tax Rate in the component docs</components/Taxation/models>`.
+    Read more about :doc:`Tax Rates in the component docs</components/Taxation/models>`.

 Getting a Single Tax Rate
 --------------------------

-To retrieve the details of the tax rate you will need to call the ``/api/v1/tax-rates/code`` endpoint with the ``GET`` method.
+To retrieve the details of a tax rate you will need to call the ``/api/v1/tax-rates/code`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^